khanhthanhdev/sf_landingpage/docs/landing-page.md

-# SteamFun Landing Page — Overview & Implementation Guide
+# StemFun Landing Page — Overview & Implementation Guide

 This document defines the goals, structure, style, motion, and implementation details for a modern, high‑impact landing page with engaging scroll effects.
 It consolidates the device layouts into a single source of truth and provides practical guidance for building and validating the page.